GalaxySMediaXz/CmdOnRespawn/README.md

 # CmdOnRespawn
-a force player to perform command when they respawn
+a force player or console to perform command when some player respawn